 By addressing this sooner rather than later, you’ll have sufficient time to speak to credit providers and determine a workable solution to meet immediate working capital concerns; such as invoice financing or short-term credit facilities.
 If 13th cheques or bonuses are a possibility, plan your payroll accordingly.

 If you have a history of reliable payments with your suppliers, it may be worth looking into negotiating extended payment terms leading up to peak season.
 This could provide much needed cash flow relief at a critical time for your business.

-6. More hands on deck
+6. More hands on deck during the festive season

 If 2020 has shown us South Africans anything, it is that SMEs are resilient, resourceful and innovative, which enables them to compete with larger competitors on so many levels.
 Moving into the festive season as an SME is not always easy, but with the right tools, tips and partners by your side, success is within reach.

 As entrepreneurs and finance professionals, staying abreast of the Budget Speech is of the utmost importance — especially when you’re considering factors like capital financing.
 But, if you didn’t have a moment to spare to listen to the full speech by Finance Minister Enoch Godongwana, we’ve got your back.
 Here’s our summary of the most…

 Imagine you’re a small business owner sitting down at your laptop or scrolling through your smartphone, Googling funding solutions for your growing enterprise.
 You’re more than likely to encounter the term “unsecured business loans”.
 “Hmm,” you might think to yourself.
 “That doesn’t exactly sound like the kind of funding solution that gives a business owner…